tuomasj/tuomasj.github.io/_posts/2024-11-20-manually-deploy-ruby-on-rails-8-application-to-linux-server.markdown

 ### Configuring Puma

-Puma needs some instructions so it can run your web application, so you need to create a file called `config/puma.rb` and add some instructions.
+Puma needs some instructions so it can run your web application, so you need to create a file called `config/puma.rb` in your Ruby on Rails project in your local development environment.

 In the example file below, the Puma is configured to communicate to Nginx using sockets.
 Log files will be written into `tmp/`-directory in your application root directory.